alibaba/bifrostui/packages/bui-core/src/NavBar/index.en-US.md

 ### Add a title to the navigation bar

-The component supports custom titles through`title` sexual transmission`ReactNode` type parameters, complete the modification of the title.`string` the title of the type supports omitting the display of the excess part,`ReactNode` to achieve it on one's own.
+The component supports custom titles, which can be modified by passing parameters of type ReactNode to the title property The title of 'string' type supports omitting display beyond the limit, while 'ReactNode' needs to be implemented by oneself.

 ```tsx
 /**